nevecallaway/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [ ] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [x] Description of key features
-- [ ] Description of how you will use each technology
+- [x] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Step through the Portrait Portal, where memories become magic.
+They say a picture is worth a thousand words, but what if that picture could transport you back to your most precious moments?
+Portrait Portal opens a gateway to transform fleeting moments into timeless art.
+Whether it's capturing your partner's radiant smile, honoring your late grandparent's legacy, or freezing a moment of pure joy before time changes everything, I transform these precious memories into portals that let you revisit them forever.
+No more endless searching for the right artist or worrying about miscommunication!
+Simply upload your photos, share your vision, and watch as your memories are reborn as beautiful, hand-crafted portraits.
+With real-time progress updates and direct communication throughout the creative journey, commissioning custom and cherished art has never been more seamless or magical.

 ### Design